-Dog Pregnancy 101: How Long Do Dogs Stay Pregnant & Other Important Questions
+How Long Do Dogs Stay Pregnant & Other Important Dog Pregnancy Questions

 How Often Can a Dog Get Pregnant?

-A female dog comes into heat approximately once every six months, beginning at an average age of six months old.
+A female dog comes into heat approximately once every 6 months, beginning at an average age of six months old.
 This cycle can vary, however.

 For example, some larger breed dogs only come into heat once in a year and a half, and some very small breeds may come into heat three times in one year.

-The average heat cycle lasts between two to three weeks, but a dog may only become pregnant during three or four days during that cycle.
+The average heat cycle lasts between 2 to 3 weeks, but a dog may only become pregnant during three or four days during that cycle.